-- You create the VMDg (in case of shared storage) or VMNSDg (in case of non-shared storage) resource in the RVG service group by copying it from the Exchange Server service group and renaming it. - You modify the DGGuid attribute for the new VMDg or VMNSDg resource in the RVG service group to ensure the desired failover behavior.
+- Create the VMDg (in case of shared storage) or VMNSDg (in case of non-shared storage) resource in the RVG service group by copying it from the Exchange Server service group and renaming it. - Modify the DGGuid attribute for the new VMDg or VMNSDg resource in the RVG service group to ensure the desired failover behavior.

-- You modify the attributes of the MountV resources in the Exchange Server service group for the new VMDg or VMNSDg in the RVG service group. - You repeat these procedures for any additional VMDg or VMNSDg resources that you want to create for replication. - If you are creating a DR configuration in a non-shared storage environment, modify the DGGuid attribute for the new VMDg or VMNSDg resource in the RVG service groups at both the sites (primary site and the disaster recovery site) separately.
+- Modify the attributes of the MountV resources in the Exchange Server service group for the new VMDg or VMNSDg in the RVG service group. - Repeat these procedures for any additional VMDg or VMNSDg resources that you want to create for replication. - If you are creating a DR configuration in a non-shared storage environment, modify the DGGuid attribute for the new VMDg or VMNSDg resource in the RVG service groups at both the sites (primary site and the disaster recovery site) separately.